bjunjo/my-website/README.md

 ## What is this?
 This is my portfolio website project.
-The project will be built on my knowledge in HTML, CSS, and framesworks such as Bootstrap.
+I use HTML, CSS, and framesworks such as Bootstrap to build this project.

 ## How does it work?
 This is a static website to show my work and share my thoughts with others.
 I mainly use the HTML and CSS for this project.